projectNEWM/cardano-dapp-wallet-connector/README.md

 - `icon: string` Path to the icon file
 - `extensionUrl: string` Url for the wallet's browser extension
 - `websiteUrl: string` Url for the wallet's website
-- `isInstalled` `true` if the wallet browser extension has been installed
+- `isInstalled: boolean` `true` if the wallet browser extension has been installed

 ## Utils